tricinel/edge-theme-iterm2/CONTRIBUTING.md

 # What is Edge?

 `Edge` is a simple theme with bright colors.
-Edge comes in three versions — *Night Sky*, *Serene* and *Ocean* for all day long comfortable work.
+Edge comes in 3 versions — *Edge Night Sky*, *Edge Ocean* and *Edge Serene* for all day long comfortable work.

-I've designed Edge with a multi-editor process in mind, so that the same theme can be reused on multiple editors, including iTerm2.
+I've designed Edge with a multi-editor process in mind, so that the same theme can be reused on multiple editors, including .

 As such, the process implies all development work to be done in [the main repo](https://github.com/tricinel/edge-theme), where I have setup a bunch of tasks to make development easy.